disneystreaming/smithy4s/modules/docs/resources/markdown/04-codegen/01-customisation/18-package-remapping.md

 }]
 ```

-When Module B depends on Module A's jar and runs codegen, the `ModelLoader` discovers Module A's Smithy model (and its manifest) from the classpath.
-Smithy4s reads the `renderedPackages` entries and applies them as additional package mappings before rendering Module B's code.
-Any `Type.Ref` pointing at `com.example.api` in Module B's generated code will be resolved to `gen.com.example.api` — matching the actual location of Module A's compiled classes.
+When Module B depends on Module A's jar and runs codegen, Smithy4s picks up Module A's manifest from the classpath and applies its `renderedPackages` entries as additional package mappings before rendering Module B's code.
+Any reference to a type from `com.example.api` in Module B's generated code will be resolved to `gen.com.example.api` - matching the actual location of Module A's compiled classes.

 Module B's own `smithy4sCodegen` mappings take precedence over any upstream manifest entries.